-These events, plus the many mutations that Mimic (1997) underwent during the scripting process, shooting schedule, and final editing have resulted in some rather uneven pacing, occasional lapses of story-telling clarity, and a curiously hybrid feel to the movie as a whole.
-Juxtaposing images of poetic beauty with scenes of stark terror, Del Toro doesn’t always manage to dovetail the serious underlying allegory about the perils of genetic manipulation with the relentlessly kinetic scenes of subterranean terror.
+However, the many mutations that the film underwent during the scripting process, shooting schedule and final editing have resulted in some rather uneven pacing, occasional lapses of storytelling clarity, and a curiously hybrid feel to the movie as a whole.
+Juxtaposing images of poetic beauty with scenes of stark terror, del Toro doesn’t always manage to dovetail the serious underlying allegory about the perils of genetic manipulation with the relentless kinetic scenes of subterranean terror.
 When a polio-like epidemic threatens the lives of all the children of New York, entomologist Doctor Susan Tyler (Mira Sorvino) and her husband, disease control expert Peter Mann (Jeremy Northam) create a genetically altered Judas Breed that will mate with and destroy the disease’s main carrier, the humble but much-loathed cockroach.